-The American Network of Community Options and Resources is a national trade association representing more than 800 private providers of community living and employment supports and services to more than 400,000 individuals with disabilities.
-As a nonprofit organization, ANCOR successfully addresses the needs and interests of private providers before Congress and federal agencies, continually advocating for the crucial role private providers play in enhancing and supporting the lives of people with disabilities and their families.
-Through its National Advocacy Campaign, ANCOR seeks to obtain the resources to recruit, train, and retain a sustainable direct support workforce.
-ANCOR provides organization, professional, leadership development, and networking opportunities and services, and is continually working toward partnerships and collaborations that advance our vision, mission, and goals.
-Our prime goal is to be the indispensable leader, resource and advocate for a diverse private disability services network that ensures full citizenship and engaged community participation for people with disabilities of all ages.
+The American Network of Community Options and Resources is a national trade association representing more than 1,000 private providers of community living and employment supports and services to more than 600,000 individuals with disabilities with a workforce that's 400,000 strong.
+ANCOR advocates for the crucial role private providers play in enhancing and supporting the lives of people with disabilities and their families.

+ANCOR provides organization, professional, leadership development and networking opportunities and services and is continually working toward partnerships and collaborations that support our mission, which is to advance the ability of our members in supporting people with intellectual and developmental disabilities to fully participate in their communities.